 2. What is the role of Insulin in your body?

 Insulin is a hormone made by the pancreas (organ to control sugar levels) helps your body to use glucose (sugar) from carbohydrates in the food.
 It helps in the regulation of blood glucose levels.

 Lack of insulin results in symptoms of diabetes.

 3. What are the types of diabetes?

 Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin-producing cells in pancreas.
 As a result little or no insulin is released into the body which results in sugar level builds up in the blood instead of being used as energy.
 Patients with type 1 diabetes have to take insulin injection for the rest of their lives.

 Type 2 diabetes: This occurs when body properly can’t use insulin or does not make enough insulin.
 As a result, sugar level increases in the blood instead of being used as energy.
 About 90 percent of people with diabetes have type 2 diabetes.

 Type 2 diabetes is managed depending on the severity.
-It is managed with the help of physical activity, meal planning, and medications that helps to control blood sugar more effectively.
+It is managed with the help of physical activity, meal planning, and medications that help to control blood sugar more effectively.

 Gestational diabetes: This affects females during pregnancy & the diagnosis of this type is made during pregnancy.
 It affects almost two to four percent of women during their pregnancy and an increased risk of developing diabetes for both mother and child.